You Don’t Have to Buy Into OCD’s Story

 Module 4: The Feared Possible Self

-This module covers the underlying fear that connects all of a client’s obsessional doubts.
+This module covers the overarching fear that connects all of a client’s obsessional doubts.
 It is who clients fear they are or will become if they don’t listen to their OCD.
 That could be fearing that one is a person who harms others, is irresponsible, is negligent, is bad, etc. Clients will identify their Feared Possible Self.

-Module 5: Obsessional vs. Real Doubt
+Module 5: Obsessional vs. Everyday Doubts

 Thought cloud representing OCD doubt and imagination in Inference-based Cognitive Behavioral Therapy.
 I-CBT is an alternative to ERP Therapy for OCD.
 Contact an OCD therapist in Orange County, CA, or anywhere in California for help!